 Involve Teens in a Variety of Cooking Tasks: Your teens don’t have to make a meal from start to finish to have a meaningful cooking experience.
 Get them into the kitchen and ask them if they can help you by doing something simple chopping, sorting, peeling or sauteing.
 These small tasks done over time can build into a skill set and comfort with being in the kitchen.

-Pass on a Food Tradition: Use the quarantine time to help pass on a favorite recipe or set of recipes.
-Pass your secrets to making the recipe extra special as you cook with them.
-If you have the time and motivation, compile a cookbook for a teen with some of your family favorites so they can take them to college and cook when they are not with you.
+Pass on a Food Tradition: Pass on a favorite recipe or set of recipes and your secrets to making the recipe extra special as you cook with them.
+If you have the time and motivation, compile a cookbook for a teen with some of your family favorites so they can take them to and cook when they are not with you.